Strawberry Buttercream – An easy and beautiful pink frosting filled with fresh strawberries. Perfect on cake, cupcakes, brownies and more!

 - 1 generous tablespoon strawberry jam

-- If using freeze dried strawberries: In a small food processor, blend freeze dried strawberries until they turn into powder.
+- In a small food processor, blend freeze dried strawberries until they turn into powder.
 Pour the powder into a fine mesh sieve, discarding the solids and seeds, keeping the fine powder that came through the sieve.
-Measure out two tablespoons of the powder to use in the frosting.
-Proceed below.
+Set the powder aside.Add the fresh strawberries to the food processor (no need to clean it out) and process until smooth (you will need 3 tablespoons of strawberry puree).

-- With a hand mixer, or stand mixer fitted with the paddle attachment, beat butter for 2 minutes, until smooth and creamy, scraping down the sides of the bowl and the beater as necessary.
+- With a hand mixer, or stand mixer fitted with the paddle attachment, beat butter until smooth and creamy, scraping down the sides of the bowl and the beater as necessary.
 Add the powdered sugar, 1/2 a cup at a time, beating until combined.

-- Add freeze dried strawberry powder (if using), strawberry puree, vanilla extract and jam, and beat on medium speed until fully combined, being sure to scrape down the sides of the bowl and beater as needed.
+- Add freeze dried strawberry powder, 3 tablespoons strawberry puree, vanilla extract and jam, and beat on medium speed until fully combined, being sure to scrape down the sides of the bowl and beater as needed.
 If necessary, adjust the consistency by adding more powdered sugar to thicken, or more strawberry puree to thin it out.
 Place in a piping bag, or use an offset spatula to frost cake or cupcakes.